eudes/korg-nts1-esp32/README.md

 #  Figuring out how to build a custom controller panel for the Korg NTS1
+## Or: analyzing a SPI peripheral implementation
+### Or: learning microcontroller programming by example

+## DISCLAIMER
+I am not associated with Korg in any way.
+This analysis is still a work in progress.
+The code here is not yet working and it might not even compile.
+I'm also not an expert in electronics or SoC programming.
+Anything I say here might be wrong, and if Korg ever publishes an official guide, you'll do better reading that, than this.
+This is a learning exercise.

 ## The reference board
 Korg provides a Open Hardware reference board, complete with a firmware that communicates with the NTS1.